openbraininstitute/morph-spines/examples/data/README.md

 `/spines/meshes/01234`.

 The spine meshes are represented with three datasets: `/offsets`, `/triangles` and `/vertices`.
+These three datasets are the only ones stored compressed in the HDF5 file.

 The `/triangles` and `/vertices` datasets represent points and triangles in the 3D space in the same way as the `/soma/meshes` are described.